fbbdev/node-fastcgi/README.md

 http module compatibility
 -------------------------

-The API is almost compatible with http module from node v0.12 all the way to v6.2 (the current version).
+The API is almost compatible with the http module from node v0.12 all the way to v6.x (the current series).
 Only the server API is implemented.

 Differences:
   - A FastCGI server will never emit `'checkContinue'` and `'connect'` events because `CONNECT` method and `Expect: 100-continue` headers should be handled by the front-end http server